What does “bakemono” mean in Japanese?

 - hanashi – 話し (はなし) : one conjugation of the verb, “hanasu”, which means ‘to speak’, ‘to talk’, or such in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 This is another typical usage of “bakemono”.
+In this example, it works together with the binding particle, “wa”, to become the subject in the sentence.
 The original meaning of the Japanese sentence is more like ‘the monster spoke a human language’, but it has been translated as just ‘the monster spoke’.

 Summary

-In this blog post, I’ve explained the definition and meanings of “bakemono” in detail based on its kanji expression.
+In this blog post, I’ve explained the definition and meanings of “bakemono” in detail based on its grammatical components.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-- bakemono – 化け物 (ばけもの) : a noun meaning ‘monster’, ‘ghost’, or ‘specter’ in Japanese.
+- bakemono – 化け物 (ばけもの) : a noun meaning ‘monster’ in Japanese.
+Depending on the context and situation, this can also mean ‘ghost’ or ‘specter’ in Japanese.
 This can also work as plural.
-These two kanji characters literally mean something transformed.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
+This noun literally means ‘transforming things’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still very close, I think.
 Monsters often transform their bodies.

 Hope my explanations are understandable and helpful for Japanese learners.